 THE SIGNIFICANCE OF THE OUTER PLANETS: URANUS, NEPTUNE, PLUTO

-Since Uranus, Neptune, and Pluto have, recently, changed signs for the first time in many years, it’s a good time to talk about what these planets signify in astrology, and how they show up in our lives.
+Since Uranus, Neptune, and Pluto have changed signs for the first time in many years, it’s a good time to talk about what these planets signify in astrology, and how they show up in our lives.

 So, for me and other astrologers that follow the ancient tradition, Neptune, Uranus and Pluto do not rule any of the signs, but that doesn't mean they're not important.
 These planets still have significance.
 The seven traditional planets are more personal because they're in signs less often, whereas Uranus, Neptune, and Pluto are in signs for much longer.
 So, they represent generations, generational shifts, collective consciousness, and how collective consciousness and cultures shift globally.

 With the outers all changing signs within the same time frame, this is significant for societies, geopolitics, and the collective.
-Pluto is now fully in Aquarius, Neptune entered Aries, and Uranus has moved into Gemini.
+Pluto is now fully in Aquarius, Neptune entered Aries, and Uranus moves into Gemini soon.
 This indicates big, structural changes for the world.

 Uranus